-The awards have been handed out, but Sundance movies have a life that goes beyond the podium.
-Check out our latest batch of reactions to the some of the most high-profile titles in the festival.
+The awards have been handed out, but Sundance movies have a life beyond the podium.
+Check out our latest batch of reactions to some high-profile titles in the festival.

-These days, the word grooming gets bandied out for meretricious political interests against the queer community.
-Director Laurel Parmet is too intelligent to let her movie fly as a simple social problem indictment of a predator.
-It keenly observes how the relationship between Jem (Eliza Scalen), a precious 17-year-old, and youth pastor Owen (Lewis Taylor) inches from warm camaraderie to full-fledged sexually abusive.
-It all happens within a conservative Christian community in rural Kentucky. * Update: "The Starling Girl" is available to rent or buy on all major digital platforms.
+These days, the word grooming gets bandied out for shady political aims.
+Director Laurel Parmet is too intelligent to let her movie fly as a simple social problem indictment of a single predator.
+It keenly observes how the relationship between Jem (Eliza Scalen), a precious 17-year-old, and youth pastor Owen (Lewis Taylor) inches from warm camaraderie to full-fledged sexual abuse.
+It all happens within a conservative Christian community in rural Kentucky.
+Ironically, the stifling, repressive social order allows pathological sexuality to fester.

 Pray on it: Scanlen is targeted by a grooming pastor in The Starling Girl / Photo courtesy of Sundance Institute

 The coming-of-age plot strand contrasts with the downward spiral of her father, Paul (Jimmi Simpson), formulated as a cautionary tale about turning your back to your true calling for the sake of safety.
 Some characters take a course of action that can seem hopelessly idiotic, but I venture people in these situations might operate like this.
 Overall, the movie is solidly acted and directed.
 Scalen is fantastic, and her performance should propel her to a new stage in her career.
-The Starling Girl would make a solid double feature with Palm Trees and Power Lines (Jamie Dack, 2022), a criminally overlooked offering from the 2022 Festival, which contemplates a similar relationship in an urban, secular setting.
+The Starling Girl would make a solid double feature with Palm Trees and Power Lines (Jamie Dack, 2022).
+This criminally overlooked 2022 Sundance offering contemplates a similar relationship in an urban, secular setting.

-Maryam Keshavarz’s warm comedy contemplates changing social mores within the realm of an Iranian family in New York.
-After a lesbian relationship, daughter Leila (Layla Mohammadi) gets pregnant through a one-night stand with a British actor (Tom Byrne) headlining a Hedwig and the Angry Inchrevival.
+Maryam Keshavarz’s warm comedy contemplates changing social mores within an Iranian family in New York.
+After a lesbian relationship, daughter Leila (Layla Mohammadi) gets pregnant through a one-night stand with a British actor (Tom Byrne) headlining a Hedwig and the Angry Inch revival.
 They do the deed at a drunken party while he is in full Hedwig regalia.
 It is too much for her beleaguered mother, Shirin (Niousha Noor).
 She is the perfect opposite of her daughter: an overachiever who embodies the immigrant success story.

 Like mother, like daughter: Layla Mohammadi and Niousha Noor dance together in The Persian Version / Photo by Andre Jaeger, courtesy of Sundance Institute

 The Persian Version articulates a call for intergenerational understanding through knowledge.
-As Leila learns about Shirin, we see enlightening flashbacks where young actors embody her parents at the very beginning of their marriage.
-At just 1 hour and 47 minutes of running time, the movie holds two lifetimes of incidents and a large cast of characters.
+As Leila learns about Shirin, we see enlightening flashbacks where young actors embody her parents at the beginning of their marriage.
+At just 1 hour and 47 minutes, the movie holds two lifetimes of incidents and a large cast of characters.
 At times, it might feel overstuffed.
-There is a subplot around black-sheep brother Hamid - one of five brothers! -, which feels rushed in the madcap run to the final credits.
-Still, it is a charming, unexpected comedy.
+There is a subplot around black-sheep brother Hamid - one of five brothers! -which feels rushed in the run to the final credits.
+Still, this is a charming, unexpected comedy to liven up the Art House.

-Eddie Alcazar’s film comes blessed by Steven Soderbergh as a producer, but this sci-fi freakout can stand on its own.
-A smarmy Stephen Dorff plays Jaxxon Pierce, son of a scientist (Scott Bakula) who developed a serum capable of providing those who imbue it with eternal youth.
-But Junior turns his dream into a capitalistic nightmare.
-He brands the serum Divinity and a vapid culture where physical beauty rules supreme for those who can pay the price.
+Eddie Alcazar's low budget film comes blessed by Steven Soderbergh as a producer, but this sci-fi freakout can stand alone.
+A smarmy Stephen Dorff plays Jaxxon Pierce, son of a scientist (Scott Bakula) who developed a serum capable of granting eternal youth.
+Junior turns Daddy's dream into a capitalistic nightmare.
+He brands the potion Divinity and builds a vapid culture where physical beauty rules supreme for those who can pay the price.
 Two mysterious men materialize on Earth and try to stop him.

 Forever young: Dorff is a mad scientist and crazier capitalist in Divinity / Photo courtesy of Sundance Institute